Menu

 Dedication

-Elder D. Todd Christofferson of the Quorum of the Twelve Apostles will dedicate the temple on Jan.
+Elder D. Todd Christofferson of the Quorum of the Twelve Apostles dedicated the temple in Spanish on Jan.
 14, 2024, during two sessions.
-This will be 38 years and four days after the dedication of Lima’s first temple.
+This was 38 years and four days after the dedication of Lima’s first temple.

 The Los Olivos temple was announced April 3, 2016, by President Thomas S. Monson.
 The temple’s groundbreaking and site dedication were held June 8, 2019, and presided over by Elder Enrique R. Falabella, president of the South America Northwest Area.

 After a public open house from Nov.
 10 to Dec.
-9, 2023, the Lima Peru Los Olivos Temple will be dedicated Jan.
+9, 2023, the Lima Peru Los Olivos Temple was dedicated Jan.
 14, 2024, by Elder D. Todd Christofferson of the Quorum of the Twelve Apostles.

 Architecture and Design of the Lima Peru Los Olivos Temple

-Landscaping on temple grounds includes trees, bushes, grass sod, flowers and cacti, with palm trees around the entrance plaza.
+Landscaping on the 2.46-acre temple grounds include evergreens, palm trees, succulents, perennials and cantutas, as well as four mature olive trees to reflect the temple’s Spanish name “Los Olivos,” or “The Olive Trees.”
 Near the temple are two housing structures — one for missionaries and one for temple patrons — as well as an underground parking garage.

 Quick Facts